If you want to study psychology online, Australian universities offer excellent degrees and postgraduate courses.

 How to Become a Registered Psychologist

-Online psychology degrees and courses provide pathways to working as a registered psychologist or even a clinical psychologist who deals with mental health issues.
+Psychology programs provide pathways to working as a registered psychologist or even a clinical psychologist who deals with mental health issues.
 In Australia, clinical training can be done in the form of an internship following postgraduate studies.

 At least 6 years of university study and workplace training is required for you to become eligible for registration as a psychologist.
 The Australian Psychological Society (APS) has detailed information for graduates who want to formally practise psychology.
 To see exactly how to become a licensed psychologist in Australia, pleaser refer here.